Logo Design Ideas & Getting Creative

 Designing a great logo isn’t just a matter of sitting down in front of a fired-up version of Illustrator and pushing pixels around a screen.
 Those aren’t ideas.
 They’re random digital doodles.
 Creating a logo is the art of bringing an idea, a concept, to fruition.
 The software you use is the final step, not the first.
 So how does a designer develop the skill of coming up with great logo ideas on a fairly consistent basis?
 Here’s a few sure-fire ways to improve your logo conceptualizing skills.

-Take a trip to your local library and read some dead tree logo design books and graphic design magazines.
+Take a trip to your local library and read some dead tree design books and magazines.
 And while it’s true that great logo design does not happen in a vacuum, luckily you’re living in the wired age and the internet is awash with information, concepts, doodles, opinions and examples.
 There are tons of blogs that offer a wealth of in-the-trenches advice on an almost daily basis.
 From people who specialize in logo design, branding, corporate identity and almost every facet of the niche to major agencies whose ’secrets’ are available with only a few mouse clicks.
 Never before has so much information and design inspiration been available for so little effort.
 Get out there and read about logos, particularly from designers who are willing to share a little behind the scenes ‘info’.
-You’ll be able to get all sorts of ideas while sitting in front of your computer of iPad.
+You’ll be able to get all sorts of ideas while sitting in front of your computer or iPad.
 A word of warning though.
 Trawling the internet for logo ideas doesn’t mean looking for ideas to knock-off.
 You’re looking for inspiration, so let’s draw the line there.
-Even if you’re short on ideas, copying logos is never cool, m’kay?
+Even if you’re short on ideas, copying logos in never cool, m’kay?

 One of the most valuable idea banks you will ever own is a sketchbook.
-If you tell me “I can’t draw” then I’ll simply ask “why not?”
+If you tell me “I can’t draw” then I’ll have to ask “why not?”
 I’ve always been of the impression that anyone, with enough practice, can become a decent draftsman.
 While illustrators with exceptional talent owe some of their magnificence to God given genetics, most of us can develop adequate drawing skills by simply spending enough time doing it.
 And in developing these skills, we can learn to look at the world from a linear and graphic perspective, something that will only help when it comes to coming up with unique logo ideas and concepts.

 Accordingly, this is extremely important (and something that I often neglect to do).
 If you haven’t already, get yourself a sketchbook.
 Doesn’t have to be terribly fancy, you can probably pick up a nice hardcover sketch book for about $10 at your local art store.
 Try to doodle a few times a week.
 It can be anything.
 Items lying around your desk.
 People and objects at your neighborhood park.
 The mall.
 Ideas that come to your head.
 Jot down your ideas.
 Thoughts.
 Random concepts.
 And here’s the key – don’t tear anything out, regardless of how bad you think your drawing is.
 Keep ‘em all.
 Break things down into their simple shapes – cubes, spheres and polygons.
-These random illustrations, sketches and notes will become an idea library, as well as a journal of both your progress (and in many ways, your life).
+These random illustrations, sketches and notes will become an idea library, as well as a journal of both your progress (and in many ways, your life.)
 Once in a while, pick a simple idea or company theme and sketch out a couple of pages of logo ideas.
 Doesn’t matter how bad, or how good they are.
 The idea of this exercise is to get used to getting your ideas, sometimes extremely fleeting, down on paper.